ShuvamKundu07/Machine_Learning/03_api_to_dataframe/Readme.md

 ## What I Learned

-* Set up and use the IMDb236 API through RapidAPI.
+* Set up and use the IMDb236 API through RapidAPI (https://rapidapi.com/hub).
 * Securely store API credentials using a `.env` file and `python-dotenv`.
 * Send HTTP GET requests using the `requests` library.
 * Parse JSON responses returned by the API.